jahir9991/sveltekit-cloudflare-fullstack/README.md

 # need to add this adapter as pages node_compatibility dosen't working as expected
 "@sveltejs/adapter-cloudflare-node": "https://github.com/wackfx/adapter-cloudflare-node",

-#need to add this package for postgres
-"@chientrm/postgres": "^3.4.0",

 #need to add Compatibility flags in cf dashboard
 Compatibility flags: nodejs_compat